Linear Operators (book)

 The book met with acclaim when published.
 It won the Leroy P. Steele Prize in 1981, awarded by the American Mathematical Society.
 In the citation for this prize, the committee observed "This monumental work of 2,592 pages must be the most comprehensive of its kind in mathematics ...
 A whole generation of analysts has been trained from it."
 Peter Lax remarked that it "contained everything known, and many things not yet known, on linear functional analysis."
-Béla Sz.-Nagy wrote in a review of the first volume: "the authors have created an extraordinarily important and valuable work that is distinguished in particular by its monumental completeness, clear organization, and attractive exposition".
+Béla Szőkefalvi-Nagy wrote in a review of the first volume: "the authors have created an extraordinarily important and valuable work that is distinguished in particular by its monumental completeness, clear organization, and attractive exposition".
 Gian-Carlo Rota, who was involved in checking the exercises, wrote that "the contrast between the uncompromising abstraction of the text and the incredible variety of the concrete examples in the exercises is immensely beneficial to any student learning mathematical analysis."

 Every chapter of the book ends with a section entitled "Notes and Remarks", giving historical background on the topic and informal discussion of related topics.
 The book contains more than a thousand exercises, wide-ranging and often difficult.
 One particularly difficult exercise was not solved until Dunford assigned it to a young Robert Langlands.
 (Note: The second volume contains a thanks to Langlands, noting that "R. Langlands has shown that Exercise III.9.20 [in volume one] is false and as a result has made a decided improvement on a result of Alexandroff (III.5.13)."
 Rota recalled that, when called attention to this exercise, nobody could recall how it had made its way into the book and neither Dunford nor Schwartz could not solve it.
 Dunford happened to assign it to Langlands when he took Dunford's course.
 According to Langlands' recollection, "One exercise in their collection had to be corrected, but it took some effort to convince Dunford of this and some time before he was willing to listen to my explanations and, I suppose, examine my counter-example.")